 Angelika Stepken took over as director of Villa Romana in November 2006.
 Following extensive refurbishment measures, she reopened the Villa in May 2007.

-Since 2008 Ala (French teacher) and Victor Cebotaru (Builder) have been working as janitors at Villa Romana and taking care of the house and the garden.
+Ala (French teacher) and Victor Cebotaru (designer) have been taking care of the house and garden of Villa Romana since 2008.

 Eva Sauer, born in Florence in 1973, is an artist and photographer and edits images and texts for the online communication.